Fault-Tolerant Neural Networks from Biological Error Correction Codes: Introduction

-We resolve both open questions in artificial intelligence and neuroscience by demonstrating a phase transition into the regime of fault-tolerant neural computation using a modification of biologically observed error correction codes.
-Beyond the analytic result, we provide a numerical estimate of the fault tolerance threshold and show that naturally existing noisy biological neurons lie within the fault-tolerant regime.
+We resolve both open questions in artificial intelligence and neuroscience by demonstrating fault-tolerant neural computation via carefully constructed error correction codes.
+This success hinges on generalizations of traditional fault-tolerance in Boolean formulas, as well as a modification of a biologically-observed error correction code known as the \emph{grid code}.
+Beyond the analytic results proven here, we also provide a numerical estimate of the fault-tolerance threshold and show that naturally existing noisy biological neurons lie within the fault-tolerant regime.

-To introduce fault-tolerant computation, we review the traditional digital setting and derive a natural construction for a neural network that is fault-tolerant to synaptic failures.
-However, we show that this construction does not withstand analog noise, i.e., Gaussian additive noise on the output of each neuron.
-We then describe the error correction code observed in grid cells in the mammalian entorhinal cortex and show that an extension of the grid code achieves fault-tolerant computation.

-Making the notion of fault tolerance precise, we begin by examining von Neumann's original result for fault-tolerant Boolean formulas, which perform universal computation using Boolean gates~\cite{Neumann+2016+43+98}.
-Each gate in the original error-free formula is replaced by a \emph{logical} gate composed of many \emph{physical} gates that each fail with some fixed probability $p$.
+Making the notion of fault-tolerance more precise, we begin by examining von Neumann's original result for fault-tolerant Boolean formulas, which perform universal computation using formulas of Boolean gates~\cite{von-neumann2016probabilistic}.
+In this setting, one considers access to \emph{physical} gates, which are erroneous and fail (i.e., output the incorrect bit) with some fixed probability \(p\).
+In a fault-tolerant construction, each gate in the original error-free formula is replaced by a \emph{logical} gate composed of many physical gates.
 The logical gate is built with error correction such as the repetition code: data is repeated in bundles of three and majority voting determines the outcome.
-Despite the voting itself being performed by faulty physical gates, von Neumann showed via a recursive repetition code (see Supplementary Information Sec.~I) that a fault-tolerant Boolean formula can be constructed if the failure probability $p$ falls below some threshold $p_0$.
-In general, the value of $p_0$ depends on the model of computation under study~\cite{Pippenger1985OnNO, HajekWeller, EvansPippenger, EvansSchulman1999, Gao2}; for example, Ref.~\cite{EvansPippenger} demonstrated a noise threshold for reliable computation of $p_0 = \frac{3 - \sqrt{7}}{4} \approx 0.09$ for Boolean formulas constructed from 2-input NAND formulas, which are sufficient for universal computation.
-Fault tolerance for Boolean formulas is formally defined as follows.
+Despite the voting itself being performed by faulty physical gates, von Neumann showed via a recursive repetition code that a fault-tolerant Boolean formula can be constructed if the failure probability \(p\) falls below some threshold \(p_0\).
+As Boolean gates suffer discrete errors, we will refer to the fault-tolerance of Boolean formulas as \emph{digital fault-tolerance}, which is formally defined as follows: